danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 ]
 ```

-### Errors
- - 400: bad partition id
+**Errors**
+Existing error behavior will remain the same, with the following clarification: if no partition id or an invalid partition id is included in the URI, a 400 status code will be returned.

 ## DELETE
-User can delete studies, series and instances within a partition.
-If partition is unspecified, delete will be perform against the default partition.
+User must specify a partition id to delete studies, series and instances.

 **Request**
 ```
 DELETE {API_VERSION}/{PARTITION_KEY}/studies/{studyUid}
 ```

-### Errors
- - 400: bad partition id
+**Errors**
+Existing error behavior will remain the same, with the following clarification: if no partition id or an invalid partition id is included in the URI, a 400 status code will be returned.

+## Extended Query Tags
+These endpoints will remain unchanged; any extended query tag operation will be performed at the scope of the server (all partitions).

 # Metrics
 Add PartitionId as a dimension to current metrics.
 Whenever STOW, WADO, QIDO and DELETE operation are requested with partitionId, we should emit a metric so that we can know usage of this feature.

 # Design

 ## SQL Data Model Updates
 - Add a new column to the below tables.
-It will be a non-nullable column with a default value based on the decision above.
-The approach below assumes GUID.
-  - Max length of the partition id will be 36 characters (GUID with hyphens)

 ```
 CREATE TABLE dbo.Study (
     StudyKey                    BIGINT                            NOT NULL, --PK
-    PartitionId                 VARCHAR(36)                       NOT NULL, --PK
+    PartitionId                 VARCHAR(32)                       NOT NULL, --PK
     StudyInstanceUid            VARCHAR(64)                       NOT NULL,
     PatientId                   NVARCHAR(64)                      NOT NULL,
     PatientName                 NVARCHAR(200)                     COLLATE SQL_Latin1_General_CP1_CI_AI NULL,